BPO standards and guidelines

-History

-These standards and guidelines were created in 2008 by a group of competitors in the real estate industry to bring a commonly accepted set of standards and guidelines.
 A broker's price opinion is a procedure that develops a two or three-page report containing the estimated value of the property after a real estate agent or broker, following the broker's price opinion standards and guidelines, inspects the property and neighborhood.

 They are mostly ordered by institutions to get a quick value on a parcel of real estate, like the lender that holds the mortgage on the property.
 BPOSG has been drafted by the subject matter experts throughout the BPO and valuation industry.
-And, it is facilitated by theNational Association of Broker Price Opinion Professionals (NABPOP).
+And, it is facilitated in the United States by the National Association of Broker Price Opinion Professionals (NABPOP).

+History

+These standards and guidelines were created in 2008 by a group of competitors in the real estate industry to bring a commonly accepted set of standards and guidelines.

 Significance of these Standards and Guidelines

 The BPOSG are employed to decide the possible selling price of real estate properties.
 Before their creation, a set of commonly accepted standards and guidelines for the real estate industry did not exist.
 The BSB and the NABPOP came together to create a uniform, standardized system which combined the best techniques, processes, and methods of real estate price evaluations.
 The created standards and guidelines have been recognized and accepted throughout the real estate industry.